labelClusters

 ]

-Note that label scoring only determines the selection and order of the labels for each cluster.
 The weight of the labels in the output JSON represents the number of documents in the cluster containing that label.

 clusters